Boerman/docs/_docs/Libraries/FlightAnalysis/using-the-flight-context-factory.md

 * `OnContextDispose`; please note this is the only event available on the `FlightContextFactory` object which is not available on the `FlightContext`!
 This event will fire when a `FlightContext` has been disposed due to inactivity.

 As the source from these events can be from an arbitrary `FlightContext` instance under the hood all relevant flight (and aircraft) information will be available through the event args objects available on the events.

+## Real-Time Monitoring

+In order to keep track of multiple aircraft at the same time you can pass position information to the `FlightContextFactory` as soon as you receive it!
+Again, the same principles as used with the `FlightContext` are also being used here.

+The `FlightContextFactory` will automatically handle position information based on the aircraft id associated with the position update.

+&nbsp;

+## Batch Processing Data

+In order to process a collection of data you can just pass a collection of position updates to the `FlightContextFactory`.
+It will take care of ordering the position updates by aircraft for you!

+&nbsp;